SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 **Introduction**
 ---------------------------------------

-&nbsp;&nbsp;&nbsp;&nbsp;The goal of this lab is make me familiar with semaphores and use them to coordinate and synchronize among processes.
+&nbsp;&nbsp;&nbsp;&nbsp;The goal of this project is make me familiar with semaphores and use them to coordinate and synchronize among processes.
 The concept introduced in this lab is also applied to multithreads.
 Every operating systems provides a set of synchronization commands (system calls), called IPC (Inter Process Communication).
 Although the functionality and signatures are different in different O.S., they are basically similar.
 Please note that, this lab can only be done in Linux.
 I have to prepare the Linux environment for the labs.